MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

 ### Connecting to an environment or cloud

-By default, Connect-MgGraph targets the global public cloud.To explicitly target other clouds, for example, US Government and China cloud, use the **-Environment** parameter.
+By default, Connect-MgGraph targets the global public cloud.
+To explicitly target other clouds, for example, US Government and China cloud, use the **-Environment** parameter.
 Use [Get-MgEnvironment](#using-get-mgenvironment) to list all the clouds you can choose from.

 ```powershell
 Connect-MgGraph -Environment USGov
 ```

 >[!NOTE]
 >Globally registered apps don't replicate to China cloud.
-You'll need to register your own applications in Mooncake and use them when connecting to Graph.
+You'll need to register your own applications in China cloud and use them when connecting to Graph.

 ## Using Disconnect-MgGraph